vimc/montagu/staging/README.md

 ```
 sudo ./scripts/start-on-boot.sh
 ```
-The VMs will then automatically start on boot.
-You can remove them again using `./scripts/remove-start-on-boot.sh`.
-You can monitor log output using:
+The VMs will then start automatically on boot, and shutdown gracefully when the host system shuts down.

+### Managing the service
+* To start `sudo systemctl start montagu-staging.service`
+* To stop `sudo systemctl stop montagu-staging.service`
+* To uninstall the service (and disable auto start on boot):
+  `sudo ./scripts/remove-start-on-boot.sh`

+### Service logging
 ```
 systemctl status montagu-staging         # short status, run as ordinary user
 sudo journalctl --unit montagu-staging   # full log, needs root
 ```

+## Managing the staging VMs without installing them as a service
-## To start the VMs
+### To start the VMs
 ```
 sudo su vagrant
 cd ~/staging/staging